VersaTune: An Efficient Data Composition Framework for Training Multi-Capability LLMs

 arXiv Detail & Related papers (2024-11-05T04:10:59Z) - Mixing It Up: The Cocktail Effect of Multi-Task Fine-Tuning on LLM Performance -- A Case Study in Finance [0.32985979395737774]

-We present a detailed analysis of fine-tuning large language models (LLMs) for domain-specific tasks.
+We study the application of large language models (LLMs) in domain-specific contexts, including finance.

-We find that in domain-specific cases, fine-tuning exclusively on the target task is not always the most effective strategy.
+We find that fine-tuning exclusively on the target task is not always the most effective strategy.

 Continual learning in large language models (LLMs) is an evolving domain that focuses on developing efficient and sustainable training strategies.